Non-Cooperation Movement 1920: Timeline, Causes & Khilafat

 • Achieve Swaraj (self-rule): Congress declared Swaraj by all legitimate and peaceful means as its goal.

-• Boycott British institutions: Indians resigned from non-essential government posts and boycott legislative councils, law courts and schools were enforced.
+• Boycott British institutions: Indians resigned from non-essential government posts.
+They also boycotted legislative councils, law courts, and schools.

-• Promote Swadeshi (indigenous goods): Khadi (hand-spun cloth) and other Indian products were encouraged to undermine British trade.
+• Promote Swadeshi (indigenous goods): Encourage Khadi (hand-spun cloth) and other Indian products to undermine British trade.

 • Social reform: Gandhi also urged unity between communities and reviving cultural symbols (e.g. Ganapati, Shivaji festivals) to spread nationalist fervor.

-The movement was rooted in satyagraha (truth-force) and non-cooperation (asahyog).
+The movement drew its strength from satyagraha (truth-force) and non-cooperation (asahyog).
 Gandhi’s strategy was mass participation through moral appeal.

 Year/Date